Why Sandbag Training?

-Odd-object training has been practiced for centuries and the makings of the sport of Strongman can be traced back to ancient history, far before society began to experience the phenomena of physical fitness.
+Odd-object or sandbag training has been practiced for centuries and the makings of the sport of Strongman can be traced back to ancient history, far before society began to experience the phenomena of physical fitness.
 For the general population of habitual exercisers, however, this very primal style of training has been forgotten for many years in mainstream fitness as new tools such as barbells, dumbbells and high-tech machines have dominated the common weight room.
 The practice of moving stones, carrying logs and lifting heavy load is about as practical and accessible as it gets and is not only excellent for training elite level athletes but for mom and pop types as well.

 The sandbag is one of the many implements that are included in Strongman-style training and provide a highly inclusive approach to core training for all levels of athletes through a diversity of possible movement.
 The affordability of sandbags, versus barbells and machines, adds to the accessibility of this tool and companies such as Brute Force Training have created top-quality implements with convenient features to maximize versatility.
 I tested the Power Combo sandbags by Brute on both myself and my own clients and here were some of our favorite ways to use them that you should try out, too.